MoSadie/TiltiSlip/README.md

 Trigger in-game actions based on Tiltify donations.

+> [!CAUTION]
-For now: THIS WAS CODED QUICKLY FOR MY STREAM.
+> THIS WAS CODED QUICKLY FOR MY STREAM.
 This is not ready for a public ready-to-use release.
-You can absolutely try to set it up but no guarantees it will work.
-Mainly posting it now so inspiration can happen.
+> You can absolutely try to set it up but no guarantees it will work.

+## Current Actions

+The action is chosen based on the last number in the donation amount.

+1. ~~Recieve donation message as custom order.
+Affects plugin user only~~ (Currently Broken)
+2. Send custom order to all crew with donation message
+3. ~~Lock camera on random crew member~~ (Currently Broken)
+4. ~~Lock camera on self~~ (Currently Broken)
+5. Move self to random station on ship
+6. Rename the ship to donation message
+7. Drop all carried gems

 ## Requirements